 The Centre for Rare Diseases is based within the new Institute of Translational Medicine which is dedicated to developing and implementing ground-breaking treatments, technologies and techniques to benefit patient care.
 It brings together multi-speciality and multi-disciplinary teams to deliver care of patients with rare diseases and provides highly-organised, one-stop clinics where patients can undergo pre-planned diagnostic tests and see all specialists and the multi-disciplinary team relevant to their care – in one visit.

 Now, we need your help to continue offering this support to patients and families.

-The Centre for Rare Diseases has spacious and adolescent-friendly waiting and treatment rooms, plus fixtures and fittings which are sensitive to disability.
-There are also areas for patients to...Find out more >
+The Centre for Rare Diseases has a spacious and adolescent-friendly waiting area and treatment rooms, plus fixtures and fittings which are sensitive to disability.
+There are also areas for...Find out more >

 A teenager struck down by a rare brain disease lost all her memories – apart from the recollection of her teddy bear.
 Rosie Paley, 19, had no memory of her two young brothers and couldn’t...Find out more >